SameDevs/SimpleBlockchain/discovery_py/README.md

 ## POST /nodes/register
 Register a new node and get a list of other registered nodes

+Both endpoints requires a parameter `port` to specify the port on which the node is listening on

 # Hooks
 Each partecipating node should expose the following hooks